hideo55/node-unqlite/README.md

 Opening a new database handle.

 - `mode` is database access mode.
 See <a href="#constants"><code><b>Constants</b></code></a> section.
+  - If the `mode` parameter is omitted, the database is opened in "OPEN_CREATE" mode.
 - `callback` will called with a sigle argument `error`.

 ### close(callback)